VAA – Chemistry Executives

-VAA : Chemistry Executives is a German organisation for managers and executives in the chemical and related industries.
+VAA : Chemistry Executives is a German organisation for managers and executives in chemical industries.
 It safeguards the interests of 27,000 members and is one of the most important German professional associations and unions for executives, academics and employees with managerial responsibility.

 It was founded in 1919 as the Union of Employed Chemists and Engineers “Budaci”.
 The VAA champions the material, legal and social interests of its members.
-It gives them advice on different aspects of working life and tries to provide better labour conditions by negotiating collective agreements.
+It gives them advice on different aspects of working life and tries to provide better labor conditions by negotiating collective agreements.
 The association offers special legal services for retirees and older employees, who participate in part-time work schemes.

 Structure

-The VAA represents executive staff, managers, academics, professionals and young professionals.
-Members of the VAA belong to different occupational groups.
-Over 70% of the VAA members have an academic background many from the field of natural or applied sciences.
+The VAA represents executive staff, managers, academics, and professionals.
+Members of the VAA belong to different occupational groups with over 70% of the VAA members having an academic background, many from the field of natural or applied sciences.
 Thus many of them work as scientists, engineers or managers.
 But there are also a significant number of economists, agronomists and lawyers working in responsible positions for small and medium enterprises (SMEs), larger companies and corporations in the chemical industry.

 The VAA is divided into eight state groups, the structure of which is related to the regional concentration of chemical companies or corporations.
 The state groups do not adhere to the administrative territory of the sixteen German states.
 Each state group consists of a certain number of so-called factory groups, which are made up by VAA members on-site in the respective companies.
 As a rule of thumb: the bigger the company the greater the number of people organized in a factory group.
 Hence there are strong factory groups in companies like BASF, Bayer, Clariant, Evonik, Henkel, Merck, Roche Diagnostics, Sanofi Aventis or Wacker.
 In case there is no factory group in a company (e.g. in some SMEs), people enter the VAA as single members.